-During normal business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests and invitees.
+During normal business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests, and invitees.

 All campus residence halls are locked twenty-four hours a day.
-Hall Directors (professional staff) and Resident Assistants (student staff) are available to provide assistance.
+Residence Life Coordinators (live-inprofessional staff) and Resident Assistants (student staff) are available to provide assistance.
 Exterior doors are not to be propped open and left unattended under any circumstances.
 Additional policies are contained in the Student Handbook, and are administered by the Dean of Students.